 The Chequers circa 1900

 During this period, the Dartons, who now owned the Temple Dinsley estate, had leased the Chequersto Lucas, a brewing family of Hitchin.
 Their maltings and brewery stood in Sun Street until about 20 years ago when the buildings were demolished to make way for Crown House.
 Although Quakers by persuasion, they were able to reconcile their religious convictions with their trade in strong drink.
 Henry McLean Pryor purchased Temple Dinsley in 1873 and at that time the public house, stable and barn was rented by Lucas for £30 pa.
 In May the following year the licence was transferred to William Jeeves, who became the new manager of the Chequers.
 Some years later his wife Mary died, leaving him to care for their five children.
 He continued to run the public house until December 1891, having been there for over 17 years.
 From now onwards a series of licensees can be traced - Thomas Jeffrey to 1895.
 He was succeeded by Frederick Redrup who in turn was followed by John Walkden in 1900.
 These tenants did not stay long in the village and three other managers, William Pugh, George Brazier and William Brown were at the Chequers during the early part of this century.
 In 1916, William Claxton held the licence, followed by Henry Carter, George Giddings and Frederick Andrews, the latter remaining from 1924 until 1942.
 Charles Izzard ran the public house until 1949 until it was taken over by Frank Harper who, like one of his predecessors, had been a local gamekeeper.
-He was to be the last publican of the Chequers which had supplied the villagers with their ale and beer for well over 150 years.The brewers W & S Lucas had continued to renew their tenancy and in 1900 Henry Prior gave them a 21-year lease at £55 pa and by the time this expired there was a new owner at Temple Dinsley, Douglas Vickers, and the Hitchin brewers obtained a further lease of ten years for £40 pa.
-After World War One the Lucas family sold their business to J. W. Green of Luton.
+He was to be the last publican of the Chequers which had supplied the villagers with their ale and beer for well over 150 years.The brewers W & S Lucas had continued to renew their tenancy and in 1900 Henry Pryor gave them a 21-year lease at £55 pa and by the time this expired there was a new owner at Temple Dinsley, Douglas Vickers, and the Hitchin brewers obtained a further lease of ten years for £40 pa.
+After World War One, the Lucas family sold their business to JW Green of Luton.
 Although it was agreed that the Lucas public houses would continue to run separately, by 1923 the Hitchin Brewery was closed down and its licensed houses were incorporated with those of Greens.
 That same year, when the lease was terminated, Douglas Vickers sold the Chequers to J. W. Green who had in turn amalgamated with Flowers of Stratford-on-Avon.

 My aunt, Maggie Whitby (nee Wray) outside the Chequers Inn 1928c

 By 1959 Flowers disposed of the orchard attached to the Chequers and closed down the public house.
 Sadly, the empty building was vandalized and set on fire.
-Fortunately it was not damaged beyond repair as it is one of the oldest and most attractive hoses in the village.
-In 1960, the Chequerswas purchased by Thomas Bertram Daltry, a solicitor by profession.
+Fortunately it was not damaged beyond repair as it is one of the oldest and most attractive houses in the village.
+In 1960, the Chequers was purchased by Thomas Bertram Daltry, a solicitor by profession.
 He made a covenant with the brewers not to carry on any licensed trade at the premises as Flowers still controlled the Red Lion on the Green.
-Since that time, Chequers Cottage as it is now known, has been carefully restored to reveal its ancient timbers and inglenook fireplaces.
+Since that time, Chequers Cottage, as it is now known, has been carefully restored to reveal its ancient timbers and inglenook fireplaces.
 There are two cellars, one with an unusual barrel roof.
 Old photographs indicate that it was, at one time, two cottages while recent building work uncovered that a third cottage once lay behind the existing house.
 Traditionally the inhabitants of Chequers Lane frequented their nearest public house, but after the Chequers closed its doors in 1959, the Red Lion was the only licensed house in the village.
 It was not unusual in the 19th century for even a small village to be well provided with public houses, therefore the reader will not be surprised to know that Preston had, at one time, a third public house.
 This was the Horse and Groom and its owners, Marshall and Pierson, were brewers of Hitchin.
 When it was first opened is unknown*, but it was run by Charles Swain as a beer shop in 1838.
-Four years later, the Horse and Groom was occupied by widow Swain who lived there with her 13-year-old daughter, Ann and Daniel Sanders, a 15-year-old gardener.Marshall and Pierson were forced to sell their business - some said that ‘the badness of their beer’ caused their low trade.
+Four years later, the Horse and Groom was occupied by widow Swain who lived there with her 13-year-old daughter, Ann, and Daniel Sanders, a 15-year-old gardener.Marshall and Pierson were forced to sell their business - some said that ‘the badness of their beer’ caused their low trade.
 Originally it was intended to sell the properties as one lot, but by dividing them into about 50 lots the sale fetched an extra £7,000.
 Their business rival, William Lucas, bought the Adam and Eve, Hitchin, a beer shop at Arlesey, the Bucks Head at Wymondly and a half share of the Red Lion at Bendish. he was not interested in the Horse and Groom for he was already supplying beer to the other public houses in Preston.
 When William Simpson auctioned the Horse and Groom it was described as having a tap room, parlour, bar, cellar and several bedrooms.
-There were also stables and outhouses, a yard and garden (when Henry Darton bought the beer shop for £400). the buildings stood on the corner of Chequers Lane and the Green (shown below), the site now part of the garden of Preston House.
+There were also stables and outhouses, a yard and garden (when Henry Darton bought the beer shop for £400). the buildings stood on the corner of Chequers Lane and the Green (shown below), the site is now part of the garden of Preston House.

 This cottage (1900c) was the Horse and Groom Inn